Skip to main content

 spec_player 3

-…and note who appears in each.
-The faster way is to upload the demo to the calculator, which reads the real slot list for you and fills in every player name and team, so you skip the spec_player 1..16 loop entirely.
+and note who appears.
+The faster way is to upload the demo to the calculator, which reads the slot table out of the file and labels each one with the player's name and team, so you skip the loop.

-Once you know which slots belong to which side, you just add up that side's slots.
-Want only the Terrorists' comms?
-Add their five slot values and set the command to that total.
-Only the enemy?
-Add the other team's slots.
-The calculator has All / All T / All CT buttons that build the number for a whole side in one click - handy for casting or cutting highlight clips where twenty overlapping voices would drown the round.
+Once you know which slots belong to which side, add that side's values together.
+The calculator has All / All T / All CT buttons that build the number for a whole side in a click, which is what you want for casting or cutting highlights, where ten overlapping voices bury the round.

-Voice is only half the story.
-To bring in the in-game text chat as well, run:
+Voice is half the record.
+To bring in the in-game text chat:

 tv_relaytextchat 2